Functional Meyer-Tanaka Formula: Applications

 \subsection{Characterization of Local Martingales Functions of the Running Maximum}

-In the works \cite{yor_obloj} and \cite{obloj_local_mart_max}, the authors studied the problem of completely characterize local martingale that are functions of the current state of a continuous local martingale and its running maximum.
+In the articles \cite{Obloj2006, Obloj2006a}, the authors studied the problem of complete characterization of local martingales that are functions of the current state of a continuous local martingale and its running maximum.
 In this section, we will show how the functional It\^o calculus framework can be used to study this problem.\\

 \begin{theorem} Let $(x_t)_{t \geq 0}$ be a continuous local martingale and consider a functional $f$ satisfying Hypotheses \ref{hypo:hypotheses}.
 Then $(f(X_t))_{t \geq 0}$ is a local martingale if and only if